Nikkei inches higher, investors await ECB

-Weakness in Fast Retailing Co (9983.T), down 2.6 percent ahead of the release of its same-store sales data after the market close, limited the gains.
+Weakness in Fast Retailing Co, down 2.6 percent ahead of the release of its same-store sales data after the market close, limited the gains.

 "Today the earnings results aren't hitting the market as hard as yesterday - some companies are still dropping but not so violently," said Yutaka Miura, senior technical analyst of equity research at Mizuho Securities.

-Gains in Toyota Motor Corp (7203.T), up 1.3 percent on the back of strong July U.S. sales, also supported the market.
+Gains in Toyota Motor Corp, up 1.3 percent on the back of strong July U.S. sales, also supported the market.
 Toyota was the most-traded stock on the main board.

 The index is still down 6.3 percent since hitting a two-month high on July 4 on concerns over the euro zone debt crisis and spluttering growth in the United States and China.